YahooArchive/cronshot/README.md

   'saveMiddleware': [{
     // Function that does all the Image Magick stuff 'middleware': require('./saveMiddleware/imagemagick'),
+    'options': {
       'gmCommands': [{
         'method': 'trim',
         'args': []
       }, {
         'method': 'transparent',
         'args': ['#FFFFFF']
       }]
     }, {
       // Function that does all of the mobstor stuff 'middleware': middleware.mobstor,
       // Options overrides specific to this middleware 'options': {
         // The Mobstor host URL
         'host': 'playground.yahoofs.com',
         // Our relative host path (where we are saving the screenshot on playground.yahoofs.com) 'hostPath': '/testing'
       }
     }]
+  }
 });
 ```